zestsoftware/zest.ploneglossaryhighlight/README.rst

 Compatibility
 =============

+- Requires Products.PloneGlossary 1.5.0 or later.
+Tested with latest 1.7.3.

 - Tested with Plone 4.3 on Python 2.7.

-- Requires Products.PloneGlossary 1.5.0 or later.
+Current latest release of PloneGlossary does not work on Plone 5.